shakes76/PatternAnalysis-2024/recognition/StyleGAN_VBV/README.md

 - **Output**: Generated brain images in the specified output directory.

 ## Pre-processing Steps
+- **Resize**: Images are resized to a specified size.
-- **Image Normalization**: Images were resized to 256x256 pixels and normalized to [0, 1].
+- **To Tensor**: Converted to PyTorch tensors, normalizing pixel values to [0, 1].
-- **Augmentation**: Random transformations (flipping, rotation) were applied to enhance dataset diversity.
+- **Random Horizontal Flip:**: Applied with a 50% chance to augment the dataset.
+- **Normalization:**: Images are normalized to have a mean and standard deviation of 0.5 for each channel.

 ### Generator

-The Generator is responsible for creating synthetic images from random noise.
-It utilizes a progressive growth approach, allowing it to generate images at varying resolutions.
+The Generator takes latent vectors sampled from a normal distribution and transforms them into high-resolution brain images.
+It employs a Mapping Network to convert the latent vectors into style vectors, which are then processed through multiple progressive blocks that incorporate Adaptive Instance Normalization (AdaIN) and noise injection.
+The generation process uses a fade-in technique to smoothly transition between resolutions, enhancing the realism of the synthesized images.
 Key components include:

 - **Mapping Network**: Transforms latent vectors (noise) into a style space using a series of weighted sum linear layers and pixel normalization.